fouz0062/creative-ai-generator/README.md

 ## 🚀 Project Status

-**Current Phase: Backend Infrastructure Deployed**
+**Current Phase: Core Backend API Complete & Functioning**

-We have successfully deployed the foundational AWS backend infrastructure, including core data storage (S3 & DynamoDB), user authentication (Cognito), and the API Gateway endpoint connected to a placeholder Lambda function.
+We have successfully deployed and configured the complete backend infrastructure, including core data storage (S3 & DynamoDB), user authentication (Cognito), and the **fully functional image generation API** integrated with Amazon Bedrock.
 The frontend UI with mock data is also complete.

 ## ✨ Key Features (Currently Implemented)